se4ai/se4ai.github.io/docs/heuristics.md

 - Zach's law: start as you mean to go on

+- Vivek's law:  guess is faster than knowing (surrogates)

 - Jack's law: a couple of darts beats smarts

 - Amrit's law : most differences, aren't